Skip to Main Content

 What is the difference between an appeal and Post Conviction Relief in New Jersey?

 An appeal reviews errors made on the trial record.
-On the other hand, post-conviction relief allows new claims that could not have been raised earlier, like ineffective assistance of counsel.
+On the other hand, relief allows new claims that could not have been raised earlier, like ineffective assistance of counsel.
 They are separate processes with different rules.

 Can I Qualify for a New Trial as a Remedy?